 Since Madrid is a quite extensive city, let’s have a look at the suggested neighborhoods where you should look for an accommodation.

 As Seville is quite a compact city, if you choose well the location of your hotel you will probably be able to reach all the tourist sights on foot.
 Therefore, my most important piece of advice is for you to choose a hotel in the city center.
 That is, inside the area along the edge of the City Walls, the Ronda and the Guadalquivir River.

 Lodging in the city center has two important advantages:

 The downside of staying in the center of town is that some hotels are hard, or even impossible, to reach by taxi or bus, as they are located in narrow streets or alleys.

-To give you more detail about the area, the historic centre of Seville can be divided into 5 neighborhoods.
-Imagine a circle with 4 quarters and a centre:
+To give you more detail about the area, the historic center of Seville can be divided into 5 neighborhoods.
+Imagine a circle with 4 quarters and a center:

-In addition to this and outside the historic centre, is the neighbourhood of Triana, on the left side of the river.
+In addition to this and outside the historic center, is the neighborhood of Triana, on the left side of the river.
 Triana is the traditional home of ceramics and flamenco in the city.

 All in all, the choice of neighborhood is more a question of personal preference as to the kind of surroundings you would like to enjoy during your stay.

 You surely know already the big booking sites.
 These websites can provide a wealth of information about the types of hotels available and the range of prices.
 And one very valuable piece of information is the opinions previous guests write there.